Endesfelder-Lab/EVE-software/README.md

 2. **Candidate Fitting:** The x,y,(z),t-localization is determined for each candidate cluster.
 3. **Postprocessing and Evaluation:** This module includes various analytical routines to process and interpret the data.

 EVE allows flexible combinations of different finding and fitting routines to optimize the localization results for the specific event-based dataset.
 Besides a variety of different finding and fitting algorithms, EVE also offers various preview options, visualisation tools and post-processing and evaluation functions.
-A detailed description of the algorithms can be found here **(link:Scientific Background)**.
+A detailed description of the algorithms can be found here **LINK Scientific Background**.

-EVE is written in Python and structured in such a way, that is easy to implement and add new functionalties in form of new finding, fitting routines, etc. Details about this can be found in the **Developer's Manual**.
+EVE is written in Python and structured in such a way, that is easy to implement and add new functionalties in form of new finding, fitting routines, etc. Details about this can be found in the ** LINK Developer's Manual**.

 ## Version
 The `main` branch contains the latest running version of the software.
 The latest developments are stored in the `develop` branch.